chrisparnin/EngineeringBasics/Shells.md

 #### More practice

-* Find the largest file
+* Write a simple shell script to find the largest file
+Hint: (loop through each file in directory and run `wc -l`

 ## Advanced: Shell Programming